 1j.
 Materials include a mix of on-demand and varied process writing (e.g., multiple drafts, revisions over time) incorporating digital resources where appropriate.
-0/1/2 Guiding question: Do materials include on-demand and process writing tasks? -- ------- -- and production and to process and writing development.
+0/1/2 Guiding question: Do materials include on-demand and process writing tasks? -- ------- ---

-- Review the prefatory/introductory materials, table of contents, indexes, and appendices and identify where writing instruction is outlined. - Identify which writing assignments are connected to texts and/or text sets, and which are stand-alone writing lessons and projects. - Look for Teacher Edition materials and the amount of instructional time assigned/suggested to on-demand writing practice
+- Review the prefatory/introductory materials, table of contents, indexes, and appendices and identify where writing instruction is outlined. - Identify which writing assignments are connected to texts, paired selections, and/or text sets, and which are stand-alone writing lessons and projects. - Identify amounts of instructional time assigned/suggested to on-demand writing practice and production and to process and writing development.